fullreset/flak/README.md

 One day I will revisit this ...

-For now I ask that you share your chnages with me; that would be kimd. :)
+For now I ask that you share your changes with me; that would be kimd. :)